ClaraConner/ClaraConner/README.md

 ![header](https://capsule-render.vercel.app/api?type=waving&color=a1bf93&height=140&section=header&text=Hi%20I%20am%20Clara!&fontSize=50)
-> I am an undergraduate junior studying Software Engineering with a minor in Spanish.
+> I am an undergraduate senior studying Software Engineering with a minor in Spanish.
 \
 I have the most experience with Web Development, but I am also gaining more experience with Python and Machine Learning.
 \